 She believes food is our first medicine and makes an effort to shop at farmer’s markets, organic farms, local health food stores, and grows her own organic vegetables and fruit in her yard.
 She looks forward to shopping at a community-owned, full-service grocery store in downtown Bethlehem.
 Kathy also has a passion for swing dancing, specifically the Lindy Hop, and is always looking forward to the next dance.

-Cindy grew up in Bethlehem, attended local schools and graduated from Moravian College.
+Cindy grew up in Bethlehem, attended local schools and graduated from Moravian College (now Moravian University).
 She is a retired corporate affairs manager, experienced in corporate communications, community relations and grant making.
 Cindy continues to be active in the community, currently serving as vice president of Touchstone Theatre, and as a member of the Investment Committee at the United Way and of the Rotary Club of Bethlehem.

 Cindy became a member of the Bethlehem Food Co-Op because of her interest in locally grown food, strong belief in the importance of farmland preservation and strengthening the local economy.
 She loves to garden, enjoys participating in community events and relaxing with a good book.
 She has two grown children and cherishes time with her twin grandsons and visiting her two grandchildren in Arizona whenever she can.

 “Carol B” grew up in Illinois (‘not Chicago’) and lived in numerous locations before moving to Bethlehem over 20 years ago.
 Her day job is at First Presbyterian Church of Bethlehem, and she serves on the leadership team of the Bethlehem Interfaith Group.
 She also does marketing work for a number of local businesses and organizations, and is a long-time sustaining member of WDIY and member of its Community Advisory Board.